Woodley Mansion: Residents

-Benjamin Stoddert

-Benjamin Stoddert was a successful merchant and veteran of the Revolution who went on to become the first Secretary of the Navy.
-The appointment came during the "Quasi-War" with France in 1798, when French ships were seizing American vessels on the high seas.
-Under Stoddert's direction, the American navy not only grew exponentially, but also won the undeclared naval war against France.
-Earlier in the decade, at the request of George Washington, he had formed a partnership with Uriah Forrest and purchased the site of Woodley and its environs to prevent the land from being bought up by speculators who would then have sold it to the government for huge prices.
+Over the years, many prominent people have lived in the house, including:

 Philip Barton Key

-Philip Barton Key was born into a prominent family of Maryland planters.
-He sacrificed his inheritance to fight for a Loyalist regiment in the American Revolution and was eventually captured, paroled and sent to England, where he studied law at the Middle Temple of the Inns at Court.
-In 1789, he returned to Maryland, married Ann Plater and went on to become the only Loyalist to resurrect his reputation and rise to prominence.
-Before his death in 1816, he served as both a Federal Judge and a Congressman.
-During Key's schooling in England, he visited Prime Minister Henry Addington at the Woodley Lodge.
-When Key returned to Washington, DC, he modeled his own home after the original lodge in England.
+Philip Barton Key, born into a prominent family of Maryland planters, sacrificed his inheritance to fight for a Loyalist regiment in the American Revolution.
+He was eventually captured, paroled, and sent to England, where he studied law at the Middle Temple of the Inns at Court.
+While there, he visited Prime Minister Henry Addington at the Woodley Lodge.
+When Key returned to Washington, D.C., he modeled his own home after the original lodge in England.

 Martin Van Buren

 Martin Van Buren served as a Senator from New York and later as Andrew Jackson's Vice President before ascending to the Presidency in 1837.
 When he came into office, the country was plunged into its first depression so he could not do what all his predecessors had done: move away from the heat of Washington during the summer.
 Instead he rented Woodley because it was on cooler heights above the city and because it was considerably cheaper to run.